Skip to main content

 withRoles(List<CustomWorkloadRole> roles)

 When using RoleType.APP_ROLE_ASSIGNMENT, Azure Active Directory App Role assignment capabilities are required.
-These permissions are not assigned automatically during initialization — you must configure them manually.
+These permissions are not assigned automatically during initialization.
+You must configure them manually.

 Required permissions